I started one project just to have it trail off into another one – that’s what happened with this DIY Flooring.

 But what a beautiful bunny trail it was!

-I really disliked our linoleums that were in our kitchen.
+I truly disliked our linoleums that were in our kitchen.
 Okay, I’m lying.
 I vehemently abhorred them, silently cursing them each morning when I would stumble in to pour my morning cup.

 When company would come over, I was always apologizing for those awful floors and giving the disclaimer that I was well aware of how hideous they were and that I did have a brilliant plan to replace them with DIY flooring.